SaiKummar/Stanford-Machine-Learning/README.md

 # Stanford-Machine-Learning
-My solutions to assignments in Stanford Machine Learning by Andrew Ng in coursera
+My solutions to assignments in Stanford Machine Learning course by Andrew Ng in coursera